Kaia Kater’s old-time banjo-picking skills, jazz-fuelled voice and deft song craft have landed her in the spotlight in North America and the UK.

 A recent gig review stated that “the sweetest of sounds gently seeps from her delicate banjo playing and a leaning towards original songs marks her out as a serious poet rather than just an old-time interpreter”.

-Kaia will be joined in Shetland by Andrew Ryan who is a bassist, composer and collaborator from Denver, Colorado.
+Kaia will be joined in Shetland by Andrew Ryan who is a bassist, composer and collaborator from Denver, Colorado, and Dan Rougeau from Montreal on guitar.